Flat Fee Landlord

 A Professional Inspection Schedule

-At Flat Fee Landlord, inspections are built into our management process for every property — not offered as an add-on.
-Our inspection software produces photo-documented reports that become the legal foundation for any security deposit dispute.
-Get your free rental analysis to see how we manage and protect your property.
+At Flat Fee Landlord, inspections are built into our management process for every property — not offered as an add-on or charged separately.
+Our inspection software produces photo-documented reports that become the legal foundation for any security deposit dispute, and our maintenance team generates work orders directly from inspection findings so nothing falls through the cracks.

 • 2,000+